AYTB/To_Do_list/README.md

 # To_Do_list
-This files is creates as a base page.
+This file is creates as a base page.
 I wanted to see if I could connect pycharm to github
 I now know that I can